Barbara Steinberg Remembers Alan Chadwick

 I was a shy child.

 My father had 1400 acres in the Coachella Valley where he grew six varieties of table grapes, dates, grapefruits, tangelos, and tangerines.
-Just before coming to study at UCSC, in the spring of my senior year of high school, I was in a major car accident.
+Just before coming to study at UCSC, in the spring of my senior year of college, I was in a major car accident.

 I found my way to the Garden in the fall of 1970 while living in the dorms at Cowell College.
 Being that I am a farmer’s daughter, loving the earth and growing food is in my blood.
 I fit in well.
 Following my accident, the Garden was a healing place to go to heal my spirit and body.